fall garden center in NJ

 If you don’t have room in your backyard, try growing these vegetables in a container with a lot of sun.

-NJ herb garden harvest5.
-Gather your herbs
+NJ herb garden harvest

 Late summer is also a good time to harvest the individual leaves of whatever culinary herbs you’ve been growing: basil, rosemary, sage, etc. Herb leaves develop their most intense flavor just before the plant blooms.
 Snip the herbs once the morning’s dew has dried, and store them somewhere dry.
 You can also preserve fresh basil by freezing it: finely chop it, cover it in olive oil, and then freeze it in an ice cube tray.
 Pop out the frozen cubes and store them in freezer bags.